We focus our advocacy on cases that can have a serious impact on a veteran’s ability to find work, secure housing and establish economic stability.

 Veterans Law Project

-The Veterans Law Project is a special, statewide unit of Legal Aid of North Carolina that helps low-income veterans overcome service-related legal barriers that prevent them from living self-sufficiently and…
+The Veterans Law Project is a statewide unit of Legal Aid of North Carolina that provides civil legal services to homeless Veterans and Veterans at risk for homelessness.
+“At risk”…